 Click on this link for the Chartwells 'Love School Meals' leaflet

 Your child will qualify for free school meals if you are currently receiving Income Support or Income Based Job Seekers Allowance.
 Application forms are available from the school office.
 The system that we have for payment and serving of meals means that it is not obvious to others that your child is receiving free school meals.

-At Kennett, we actively promote healthy eating so we ask that no fizzy drinks, chocolate bars, sweets, crisps etc be brought into school either in packed lunches or snacks.
+At Kennett Primary, we actively promote healthy eating so we ask that fizzy drinks, chocolate bars and sweets etc are NOT brought into school either in packed lunches or snacks.